robertarnorsson/keykeeper_exe/README.md

 2. Click the filter dropdown button and select a filter that you want to be deleted
 3. Click the button called `Remove Filter` to remove the filter *Note: A removed filter can't be recovered and every passord in the filter that is removed will be deleted!*

+## What is coming
+- Changes to how you add and manage passwords
+- More customization for the app to match your preferences
+- Password generator
+- Message encrypting

 ## Versions

 ### v1.0.0